6th English Language Arts Unit 18

 Indigenous refers to the original inhabitants of a region, such as Native Americans, who have rich cultures and histories passed down through generations.
 Learning about indigenous peoples helps 6th graders appreciate diverse cultures, understand different worldviews, and recognize the importance of preserving traditions.
 It’s like unlocking a treasure chest of stories, wisdom, and ways of life that have shaped our world.
 By studying indigenous cultures, students become more empathetic and informed global citizens, fostering respect and curiosity for the world around them.

-18 Migration Movement from one part of something to another.
-The migration of tribes shaped early human history.
+Movement from one part of something to another.
+The migration of cohorts shaped early human history.

 Migration is when animals move from one place to another.
 Birds, like geese, fly south for winter to find warmer places and more food.
 Fish, like salmon, swim upstream to lay eggs.
 People also migrate, traveling for better jobs or safer homes.
 Migration happens mostly during changing seasons or when food is scarce.
 It’s a natural survival strategy that helps living things find the best conditions to live and grow.